18 Rooftop Bars in Las Vegas with Jaw-Dropping Views

 VooDoo Steak

-VooDoo Nightclub remains "temporarily" closed after shutting its doors during the pandemic, but sister restaurant VooDoo Steak is back open Friday and Saturday nights.
-The dining room is surrounded by panoramic views of Las Vegas from the 50th floor of the Rio hotel, but find time in between courses to take your drink out to a spacious outdoor patio to soak in the lights and beauty of the Strip in all its glory.
-The menu is a bit smaller these days with the expected steakhouse fare, but bring a few friends and try the Witch Doctor, a shareable rum cocktail served with dry ice in a fishbowl.
+VooDoo Nightclub never returned after shutting its doors during the pandemic, but sister restaurant VooDoo Steak is back open Friday and Saturday nights.
+The dining room is surrounded by panoramic views of Las Vegas from the 50th floor of the Rio hotel, providing a dazzling backdrop during dinner.
+Find time between courses to take your drink out to a spacious outdoor patio for an up-close look at the lights and beauty of the Strip in all its glory.
+The menu features the expected steakhouse fare with a three-course prix fixe menu that includes a surf n' turf main entree.
+Bring a few friends and try the Witch Doctor, a shareable rum cocktail served with dry ice in a fishbowl.

 Commonwealth

 Commonwealth is one of those places that seems to equally attract both locals and tourists.
-The two-story bar is easy to spot, thanks to its dramatic brick exterior, and hard to leave, thanks to free-flowing beer and a rooftop patio with Downtown views in the Fremont East district.
-Commonwealth is full of neighborhood charm, but has been gradually increasing its reputation for exceptional cocktails, reflecting the success of the Laundry Room, a hidden in-house speakeasy that usually requires a reservation to enter and serves personalized custom cocktails for intimate parties.
+The two-story bar is easy to spot, thanks to its dramatic brick exterior, and hard to leave, thanks to free-flowing beer and a rooftop patio with Downtown Fremont Street views.
+Commonwealth is full of neighborhood charm and increasing its reputation for exceptional cocktails, reflecting the success of the Laundry Room, a hidden in-house speakeasy that usually requires a reservation to enter and serves personalized custom cocktails for intimate parties.
 If you prefer to keep things casual, Commonwealth has a weekend happy hour on select beer and well cocktails Friday-Saturday 7-9 pm.

 How to book: Book a table reservation online.